barc/backbone.giraffe/src/docs/collectionView.md

 </script>
 ```

+## Collection View

-The collection view acts on changes in its collection, thus the view needs
+The parent or collection view acts on changes in its collection, thus the
-to listen for `add` and `remove` events.
+view listens for `add` and `remove` events.
 The `dataEvents` property facilitates
 assigning data event handlers.

 ```js